DBC-SF/mentorship-wiki/deputy.md

 ![deputy](http://www2.pcmag.com/media/images/493938-deputy-logo.jpg?thumb=y)

-Deputy is a third Party Software used by DBC SF to schedule and track Mentors.
-It has a web, native mobile and kiosk interface.
+Deputy is a third Party Software used by DBC SF to schedule and administer Mentors shifts.
+It has a web and native mobile interface.

 [DBC Deputy Tutorial](https://github.com/jbomotti/deputy_docs) - Images are mini video how-to's